 [This is an excerpt from Kerb 27: Selective Perceptions.
-Kerb is an annual cross-disciplinary design journal produced through the department of landscape architecture at RMIT University School of Architecture and Urban Design and is reproduced here with its permission.
+Kerb is an annual cross-disciplinary design journal produced through the department of landscape architecture at RMIT University School of Architecture and Urban Design and this extract is reproduced here with its permission.
 Click here to order your copy]

 Hong Kong’s Special Administrative Region (SAR) status, and its unique manifestation as a modern city, is no accident.
 Its unique identity and laws have been borne out of a combination of the history of British and Chinese ownership, its relationship with contemporary China and, more notably, its long history of protest.
 As the island was returned to Chinese control in 1997, Hong Kong’s unique arrangement with the Chinese Communist Party was a result of its population’s willingness to stand up for its beliefs.
 As Chinese control has begun to encroach on the territory, important protests have occurred in response.
 These protests, significantly the Umbrella Movement, have offered a new way to think of space and its production, on an island so lacking in places to gather.